The Ladakh Experience 2021 Details

 - How much money should I bring?

 That is entirely up to you and how much shopping you want to do in Leh.
-All of your meals and transportation is covered starting at dinner on July 1, so you just have to gauge how much you want to spend on extras!
+You just have to gauge how much you want to spend on extras!

 - How do I get the local currency?

 You can either exchange cash in India or use a local ATM (which we prefer).
 Just make sure you call your bank and credit card company to let them know you’ll be traveling in India, so they don’t put a hold on your card when they see it being used halfway across the world.
 We recommend using the AIRPORT ATM upon arrival in Delhi (just after customs, before you leave the airport).

 - What kind of hotels will we be staying at?

-Your first night will be spent at the 5-star iconic hotel, The Imperial, in New Delhi.
-In Ladakh, we will be staying at the Monastery’s guesthouse, and although it is simple, it is clean and has hot water.
+- Chamba Hotel, the Monastery-owned hotel at the base of Thiksey.
+It is simple, clean, with ensuite bathroom and hot water.
 Most importantly, we stay an extremely short walk to the monastery, which is beneficial for early morning pujas and class time.

 Please note that wifi is notoriously spotty, and can go down in the entire region for days at a time.
-For emergency check-ins, you will able to use our Ladakhi phones to call home.
+For emergency check-ins, you will able to use BJ’s Ladakhi phone to call home.

 - Will I be able to charge my electronics (phone, iPad, etc)?